TLDR:

-Pre-seed funding is the initial financing round that a start-up raises to develop its idea, build a prototype, and prepare for further funding rounds.
+Pre-seed funding is the initial round of financing that a startup raises to develop its idea, build a prototype, and prepare for further funding rounds.
 This funding typically comes from founders, friends, family, and early-stage investors.

 What is Pre-Seed Funding?

-This is the earliest stage of startup financing, often called the "idea stage."
-At this stage, startups are developing their product or service concept, conducting market research, and assembling a founding team.
+Pre-seed funding is the earliest stage of startup financing, often referred to as the “idea stage.”
+At this stage, startups are in the process of developing their product or service concept, conducting market research, and assembling a founding team.
 The goal of pre-seed funding is to provide the necessary capital to move from a concept to a tangible product that can attract further investment.

 Why Pre-Seed Funding is Important: